-Painted ones can either be left painted or be stripped of paint with a gentle chemical cleaner.
+Painted stone or masonry lintels can either be left painted or be stripped of paint with a gentle chemical cleaner.
+The selection of a chemical cleaner on painted wood lintels and sills should be carefully considered as some strippers will prevent new paint from bonding on the wood.

-ltem Acceptability Approval Process Guideline IENT Repair of existing ornamental elements with like-for-like materials M None 11.01 TREATMENT Removal of existing ornamental elements × LC 11.01 Addition of false-historic ornamental elements × LC 11.02 PROPOSED Addition of ornamental elements with photographic evidence to show restoration LC 11.03 PROF Adding false-historic shutters to a historic building × LC 11.04 Adding shutters to a historic building with firm evidence of their original existence LC 11.04 Painting of previously unpainted lintels and sills × LC 11.05 Painting of previously painted lintels and sills < LC 11.06 Removal of paint on previously painted windows and sills with approved methods S LC 11.06
+ltem Acceptability Approval Process Guideline ENT Repair of existing ornamental elements with like-for-like materials M None 11.01 TREATMENT Removal of existing ornamental elements X LC 11.01 Addition of false-historic ornamental elements X LC 11.02 PROPOSED Addition of ornamental elements with photographic evidence to show restoration > LC 11.03 PROF Adding false-historic shutters to a historic building X LC 11.04 Adding shutters to a historic building with firm evidence of their original existence > LC 11.04 Painting of previously unpainted lintels and sills X LC 11.05 Painting of previously painted lintels and sills > LC 11.06 Removal of paint on previously painted windows and sills with approved methods 8 LC 11.06

-M Maintenance Action None No approval required, coordinate with staff with any questions КЕҮ 8 Best Practice LC Staff evaluation and review by landmark commission, likely expedited approval Good LC Staff evaluation and review by landmark commission; likely approval 8 Case by Case Evaluation LC Staff evaluation and review by landmark commission, approval unknown Not Acceptable LC Staff evaluation and review by landmark commission, approval unlikely
+2 Maintenance Action None No approval required, coordinate with staff with any questions \\$ Best Practice LC Staff evaluation and review by landmark commission, likely expedited approval KEY 4 Good L Staff evaluation and review by landmar commission; likely approval ?
+Case by Case Evaluation LC Staff evaluation and review by landmark commission, approval unknown X Not Acceptable LC Staff evaluation and review by landmark commission, approval unlikely